-7.7.
+8.7.
 TcpServer subdomain

-The TcpServer subdomain provides access to tcpsever processes running on VxWorks or Unix processors (tcpserver is part of the CODA data acquisition package at JLab).
+The TcpServer subdomain provides access to tcpserver processes running on Unix (tcpserver is part of the CODA data acquisition package at JLab).
 Only the sendAndGet() messaging function is supported, and communication with the tcpserver is stateless.
 Commands placed in the request message text field are forwarded to the tcpserver for execution, and the resulting output is returned in the text field of the response message.
 The general form of the tcpserver subdomain UDL is:

-cMsg:cMsg://host:port/TcpServer/srvHost:srvPort
+cMsg:cMsg://<host>:<port>/TcpServer/<srvHost>:<srvPort>